Hurt So Good

 For athletes coming from elsewhere, Hawaii’s heat and humidity also can be jarring.
 Sam Drove, a 34-year-old from Canada, was toward the front of the pack – and the first woman – as she rounded into her third loop mid-afternoon on Saturday.
 But she ended up dropping out around mile 50, she says, due to the heat.

-If this were to happen in any other situation, all it would take is a good night’s sleep or visiting a medical practitioner to get these issues resolved.
+For others, these issues can be solved with a good night’s rest or visiting a medical practitioner to get these issues resolved.
 That, or looking for cannabis-infused products from somewhere like Mankind Dispensary to either take the pain away or to provide you with the relaxation you need is something that could be done at any other time, except for the one that the runners currently find themselves in.

 But all of that is hardly enough to dissuade runners.